humboldt-cs/cs480-pub-crawl/README.md

 **Optional Nice-to-have Stories**

-A. Epic 1 - MapScreen
+A. Epic 1 - MapScreen -> Events and Friends Real Time Display

 *

-B. Epic 2 - Allow users to plan out the night like an itinerary -> timer feature to alert users when to move onto the next activity
+B. Epic 2 - Event Planner -> Allow users to plan out the night like an itinerary

 *